Mjz86/c_colon/README.md

 results in undefined behaviour.

+operator contract_assert(...)  context-type :
+- gets called when a contract violation occurs

+- uaually specified noreturn , if not theres a chance that it ignores the violation.

+---

-> fundemental types:
+fundemental types

-- (m/u)intN_t:
+- `(m/u)intN_t`:

  1. nothing:
- overflow is violation, is a signed integral.
+ overflow is a contract  violation, is a signed integral.
  2. u :
- overflow is violation, is an unsigned integral.
+ overflow is a contract violation, is an unsigned integral.
  3. m :
- any overflow is well-defined, only devision by 0 is violation,is unsigned modular arethmatic type.
+ any overflow is well-defined, only devision by 0 is a contract violation,is unsigned modular arethmatic type.

-- (b)floatN_t:
+- `(b)floatN_t`:

 floating point types with N bits.

-- charN_t:
+- `charN_t`:

 charechter types with N bits.

-- nullptr_t:
+- `nullptr_t`:

 type of a nullptr.

-- abi_t:
+- `abi_t`:

  the hash type that the abiof operator gives. its a 128 bit uuid , it doesn't support any operations outside of the abi operators,  other than the usual load and store or casts. for example,  the hash given by xxhash128. this is good enough,  because the linker already has to append the cxx-style name mangle to the hash .
    `namenangle__hexed-hash`.

-- cxx_(wchar/...)_t:
+- `cxx_(wchar/...)_t`:

  cxx compat types.

+---

-# abi , and compatibility:
+abi and compatibility

 - the abi@() operators:
 1. abi+(t/abi_t):
 adds the hash as a sult to the abi hash of the apllied expression.